-- Daily turnover ratio (proportion between the number of finalised applications on a given day and the number of new applications on the same day); - Monthly turnover ratio (same proportion, but referred to a monthly span); - Number of days associated to each finalised application (duration, according to our definition); - Average number of days needed to reach the outcome of a service usage (or average duration, defined as the ratio between the sum of all durations and the cumulative number of achievements); - Median number of days needed to reach the outcome of a service usage (or number of days for 50% of the applications to become successful); - Number of days corresponding to the highest number of achievements (Mode, in our definition).
+- Number of new applications to a certain service on each single day; - Number of finalised applications to a certain service every day (achievements, according to our definition); - Daily turnover ratio (proportion between the number of finalised applications on a given day and the number of new applications on the same day); - Monthly turnover ratio (same proportion, but referred to a monthly span); - Number of days associated to each finalised application (duration, according to our definition); - Average number of days needed to reach the outcome of a service usage (or average duration, defined as the ratio between the sum of all durations and the cumulative number of achievements); - Median number of days needed to reach the outcome of a service usage (or number of days for 50% of the applications to become successful); - Number of days corresponding to the highest number of achievements (Mode, in our definition).

 It should be noted that none of the above KPIs implies a disclosure of the personal identities of involved users in a certain service usage.
-With the help of these KPIs, the calculation of which should be reiterated across time, at least on a monthly basis, the evolution of service delivery could be monitored by the provider, and any change in current performance evaluated against the composition of served population by type of users, as described in the previous clauses of this document.
+With the help of these KPIs, the calculation of which should be reiterated across time, at least on a monthly basis, the evolution of service delivery could be monitored by the provider, and any change in current performance evaluated against the composition of served population by type of users, as described in the previous Sections of this document.